Hi,

 The Cool Part#

-I started by looking for suid
+I started by looking for suid binaries and checked sudo -l.

 Our user ubuntu isn’t allowed to use sudo on this machine.